The presiding priest over the baptism ceremony of Jesus was John the baptist.

 Compare these four scriptures.
 Both Jesus and John were named by Gabriel before they were conceived in the womb!
 God can only choose a name for a son if the son is his son.
 God is not a thief.

-John was not Zechariahís son otherwise, in God's justice, he would have named him.
-Would the God who killed 70,000 people in Jerusalem with a plague because David registered them (see U40) and counted them as if they were his own, name a son, registering him as his own, when he was the offspring of someone else?
+John was not Zechariah’s son otherwise, in God's justice, Zechariah would have named him.
+Would the God who killed 70,000 people in Jerusalem with a plague because David registered them (see U40) and counted them as if they were his own, and they failed to pay the half shekel registration tax, name a son, registering him as his own, when he was the offspring of someone else?
 Evidently he would not do that - for he is not a hypocrite.
 The sons of Israel were owned by God as slaves, by virtue of the Law covenant.
 They were not his offspring however.
 The point is that the father names the son even if the father is a slave of his master.
 So John was non adamic and was a human son of God.

 God did not steal him from Zechariah and Elizabeth because although John was conceived in the normal way, Elizabeth herself was incapable of such conception.
 God did the biology, so it was his son.
 He then genetically enhanced the embryo so that it became non adamic as he did in the case of the embryo that became Jesus - see Intro17.
 This is also precisely how Isaac was born to Abraham and Sarah - see I22.

-Now only a non adamic person (over 30, and so having an associated angel, since 30 years old is when the non adamics are born again) can preside over an angelic possession of another non adamic human by the angel Michael, by the dirty water principle which says: A priest cannot confer to another a cleanliness that he himself does not possess.
+Now only a non adamic person (over 30, and so having an associated angel, since 30 years old is when the non adamics are born again according to the pattern of Adam and of Jesus - see U42) can preside over an angelic possession of another non adamic human by the angel Michael, because a priest cannot confer to another a cleanliness that he himself does not possess.
 So John must have been non adamic.
 However Jesus, who was also non adamic, was possessed by the angel Michael.
 So was John possessed by an angel too?

 Well, when Jesus came to John to be baptised, John did not know him...